rfoliveirax/Coding-Challenge/README.md

 This could be done all within a single prompt, but we'd like to see how you architect a simple system that chains two prompts together.

-The boilerplate should include everything you need to get started, including the dependencies you should need, and some example controllers and pages using Inertia.
-We'll provide links to the relevant documentation in the Resources section of the readme.
+The boilerplate should include everything you need to get started, including all required dependencies and some example controllers and pages using Inertia.
+We'll provide links to the relevant documentation in the [Resources](#resources) section of the readme.

 ## Requirements